 That isn’t to claim that these newsletters are just for keeping in touch.
 They can be used to entice clients to take action, such as purchasing something or reading your most recent blog post.
 Your SME marketing campaign’s newsletters are frequently its lifeblood.
 Moreover, email marketing has been shown to be far more effective than social media marketing over the last decade.

-4. Build a Content Calendar
+4. Build a content calendar

 In SME marketing, while it’s critical to put in the effort to define your customer personas and supply the content they require at each stage of the buyer’s journey, it’s also critical to keep producing relevant material on a regular basis.

 Build monthly plans that contain social postings, blog entries, emails, and whatever other material you want to publish that month instead of scurrying to create content on the spur of the moment.
-This method not only keeps you organized but also allows your readers to get used to a content schedule and develop trust and familiarity with your brand.
+This method not only keeps you organised but also allows your readers to get used to a content schedule and develop trust and familiarity with your brand.

-5. Create a Variety of Content Types
+5. Create a variety of content types

 It’s critical to stand out in a crowded market in any way you can.
 Your SME marketing plan is one approach to accomplish this for your small business.